jerdog/auth0-blog/_posts/2018-09-18-hacktoberfest-2018.markdown

 description: "What do apple picking, beer festivals, ghosts and goblins, and open-source all have in common?"
 metadescription:
 date: 2018-09-18 12:07
-category: Technical Guide, Events, Open-source
+category: Technical Guide, Events, Hacktoberfest
 post_length: 1
 auth0_aside: true
 is_non-tech: true